Glasgow Cathedral: Early history

 The history of Glasgow Cathedral is closely linked with that of the city.
 In the 6th century Saint Mungo is said to have brought the body of a holy man, Fergus, for burial at a site named Cathures (which came to be known as Glasgow).
-Saint Ninian is reputed to have dedicated the burial ground there on the western bank of the Molendinar Burn in the 5th century (the cathedral's Blacader Aisle may mark this site).
+Saint Ninian is reputed to have dedicated the burial ground there on the western bank of the Molendinar Burn in the 5th century (the cathedral's Blackadder Aisle may mark this site).

 Mungo built a monastic cell in the burial ground, and was buried in his church there in 614.
 His shrine in the Lower Church of Glasgow Cathedral was an important place of pilgrimage in the medieval period.
 Little is known about the early church buildings, except that they would have been of timber and wattle construction.

 The first stone cathedral was built on high ground above the steep western bank of the Molendinar Burn.
 Initiated by the decision of David I to establish (or re-establish) a bishopric at Glasgow, the new cathedral was consecrated in 1136 in the presence of David and his court during the episcopate of John Capellanus.
 Constructed over St Mungo's burial place – a sacred location which may explain the otherwise unusual hillside site – the cathedral rose slowly, not without interruption and recasting, over a period of some 150 years.
 Excavations at Glasgow Cathedral between 1988 and 1997 uncovered architectural fragments of this first stone cathedral beneath the floor of the present cathedral.
 The west front of the 1136 cathedral lay at the third pier of the existing nave and its east end included the area of St Mungo's tomb.
 Following the defeat of Somerled in 1164 at the Battle of Renfrew, Somerled's head was brought to the cathedral.
 In 1175 Pope Alexander III recognised Glasgow as 'a special daughter' of Rome, freeing the diocese from the jurisdiction of the Archbishop of York.
 Around the same time Bishop Jocelin was granted a charter by William I to establish Glasgow as a burgh of barony, but with the privileges of a royal burgh.
 The king attributed the birth of his only son, Alexander, to the intercession of St Mungo.